Bedrock-OSS/bedrock-wiki/docs/items/items-16.md

 ## Additional Notes

--   Vanilla Items are hardcoded; you may not override or access them, using the new format.
+> Broken/Nonfunctional Features

--   Broken/Nonfunctional Components
+- Components
   - `minecraft:mining_speed` - Currently has no function.
+  - `minecraft:shooter` - Currently broken.
   - `minecraft:digger`
         - `use_efficiency` - Parameter currently has no function.
-    -   `minecraft:shooter` - Currently broken.
+- Event Functions
   - `transform_item` - Crashes the game.

--   `minecraft:record`
+> Current Limitations
+-   Vanilla Items are hardcoded; you may not override or access them, using the new format.
-    -   May not add a custom `sound_event`.
+-   `minecraft:record` - May not add a custom `sound_event`.
--   `minecraft:on_use`
-    -   Always trigger instantly, regardless of any set value of `minecraft:use_duration`.